devangtomar/gcp-ace/README.md

 YAML, JSON and Jinja to deploy and destory resources

 Deploy --> update --> delete

+**Cloud load balancer :**

+Backend services : Defines how cloud load balancing distributes traffic

+- Types of Load Balancer
+  - HTTP(s) :
+    - Types : Cross region load balancing and Content based load balancing
+    - Layer 7 load balancer
+    - Global, proxy based layer 7 load balancer behing a single external IP address

+  - SSL Proxy
+    - Reverse proxy load balancer that distributes SSL traffic coming from internet to VMs
+    - Layer 4 load balancer
+    - Support for TCP with SSL offload

+  - TCP proxy
+    - Reverse proxy load balancer that distributes TCP traffic coming from internet to VMs
+    - Layer 4 load balancer

+  - Network
+    - Pass through load balancer tha distributes the TCP and UDP traffic to VMs
+    - Not a proxy

+  - Internal
+    - Layer 4 load balancer
+    - Internal load balancer b/w VM instances

+**Instance Groups and Instance templates :**

+Instance group is a collection of VMs which can controlled like 1 VM

+Types of Instance groups : Manageed instance groups (MIGs) and Un-managed instance groups

+MIGS : Can be used with : Preemptible VMs, containers, Network and subnet

+Instance templates : Resource used to create VM instances and MIGs It cannot update or change existing instance template

 🚀 GitHub repo for follow along : <https://github.com/antonitz/google-cloud-associate-cloud-engineer>